hpc-carpentry/old-hpc-workflows/_episodes/09-cluster.md

 ## Local rule execution

 Some Snakemake rules perform trivial tasks where job submission might be overkill (i.e. less than 1 minute worth of compute time).
 It would be a better idea to have these rules execute locally (i.e. where the `snakemake` command is run) instead of as a job.
-Snakemake lets you indicate which rules should run always run locally with the `localrules` keyword.
-Let's define `all`, `clean`, and `make_archive` as local rules near the top of our `Snakefile`.
+Snakemake lets you indicate which rules should always run locally with the `localrules` keyword.
+Let's define `all`, `clean`, and `make_archive` as local rules near the top of our `Snakefile` (in the example code we added this line just before the `all` rule).

 ~~~
 localrules: all, clean, make_archive